Masters of Engineering with a Concentration in Advanced Safety Engineering and Management (M.Eng.)

 ASEM 626.
 Learning-Based Response to Organizational Accidents and Incidents.
 3 Hours.

-Accident investigations are an inevitable part of most industries, yet most analysis is based on models that were developed many decades – or even a century ago.
-In our current world, not everything fits into a specific model – this is especially true of human factors in complex systems.
+Accident investigations are an inevitable part of most industries, yet most incident analysis is based on models that were developed many decades ago.
 Current research indicates that 80% of accidents are attributed to human error.
-Yet few tools or processes are designed to make sense of the human contribution to accidents and incidents.
-When we look at human involvement, we find that actions and decisions are consequences of conditions extant in the system, and are not, themselves, causes of the event.
-The goal of this course is to discover the importance of dedicating time and resources to understanding why humans are integral to complex systems.
-Students will benefit from learning both the theory and practical application of accident/incident analysis, including new ideas that expand the ability of organizations to learn from events.
-Approached examined or introduces are consistent with modern advances in event learning and accident prevention.
-Students will explore the history of accident investigation, it’s influence on culture, the importance of context in the evaluation of human actions, the inclusion of complex narratives in reports, and how to present their findings to leadership and the field.
-Overall, students should come away with a more practical ability to help their organization learn from events.
-The course structure is focused on case study analysis, peer to peer learning and research.
+Yet few tools or processes are designed to examine the context of human actions.
+Human interactions exist in complex systems, which are by nature unpredictable.
+When we look at human involvement, we find that actions are influenced by conditions extant in the system.
+The goal of this course is to discover the importance of dedicating time and resources to understanding why humans are integral to safety in complex systems.
+Students will learn both the theory and practical application of new techniques that expand the ability of organizations to learn from events.
+Students will explore the history of accident investigation, its influence on culture, the importance of context in the evaluation of human actions, the inclusion of complex narratives in reports, and how to present their findings to leadership and the field.
+Overall, students will come away with a more practical ability to help their organization learn from events.
+The course structure is focused on case study analysis, peer-to-peer learning and research.
 Questions are designed to challenge current understanding of the human contribution to accidents and why actions or decisions made sense to those involved at the time.

 ASEM 627.
 Communication in Safety Systems.
 3 Hours.